 Although most students with foster care history receive diverse forms of financial aid, it is usually not enough to support them throughout schooling, forcing them to find employment that often conflicts with their education.
 Although many students work while enrolled in college, the rates are much higher for students with foster care experience.
 In a survey of full-time community college students who were formerly in foster care, 74 percent worked at least 20 hours per week, and 21 percent worked a full 40 hours per week (Cooper, Mery, and Rassen 2008).
 In comparison, for full-time postsecondary students nationwide, it is estimated that only 25 percent worked at least 20 hours per week, and 10 percent worked 35 hours or more per week.
-For students with foster care history, one of the most common reasons for dropping out of school is the necessity to work full-time (Courtney et al. 2007).
+For students with foster care history, one of the most common reasons for dropping out of school is the need to work full-time (Courtney et al. 2007).
 In one sample, 61 percent of former students who dropped out did so to work (Courtney et al. 2011).
 Further, there is evidence of a direct relationship between number of hours worked and the likelihood of dropping out of school for students with foster care experience (Okpych 2012).

 Institution Selection, Cost, and Unmet Need